Social Media Goals

-When I listen to most social media gurus, particularly in the automotive industry, I hear a lot about how branding, PR, and communication are the goals of social media.
+When I listen to most social media gurus, particularly in the automotive industry, I hear a lot about how branding, PR, and communication are the goals of automotive social media.
 This is not correct.

 Think of it like selling a car.
 You can point out that it’s comfortable, but most people don’t think, “I want to relax.
 I’m going to go sit in my car for a while and unwind.”
-Comfort is a feature that happens as a result of proper engineering and design for the car, but the car is built to get people from point A to point B. If you can get them there comfortably, that’s an awesome bonus (better known in this blog post as a side effect).
+Comfort is a feature that happens as a result of proper engineering and design for the car.
+But the car is built to get people from point A to point B. If you can get them there comfortably, that’s an awesome bonus.
+Better known in this blog post as a side effect.

 Use social media to drive shoppers to your website and to drive visitors to your showroom.
 The side effects will happen naturally if you’re doing the first part right.